Production and spectroscopy of cold radioactive molecules

 For precision atomic and molecular experiments, achieving a high degree of motional and internal quantum state control is an essential prerequisite as it enables long interrogation times as well as coherent, quantum state-resolved preparation, manipulation, and readout.
 Recent approaches have made progress in this direction with radium-containing molecules, including RaF spectroscopy using accelerated radioisotope beams~\cite{GarciaRuiz2020RaF, udrescu2021isotope, udrescu2024precision, athanasakis2025electron} and the trapping of radium-containing polyatomic molecular ions~\cite{fan2021optical}, both with an eye toward precision measurement of fundamental symmetries~\cite{Isaev2013RaF,yu2021probing}.

 Here we report the production, cooling, and high-resolution laser spectroscopy of radium-226 monohydroxide, monodeuteroxide, and monofluoride molecules ($^{226}$RaOH, $^{226}$RaOD, and $^{226}$RaF) at $\sim 4$~K temperatures in a tabletop apparatus.
-Using pulsed laser ablation of fabricated radium targets, cryogenic buffer gas cooling~\cite{hutzler2012buffer}, resonant optical driving of state-selective chemical reactions~\cite{jadbabaie2020enhanced}, and high-sensitivity low-background detection methods, we create and study cold and stopped samples.
+Using pulsed laser ablation of fabricated radium targets, cryogenic buffer gas cooling~\cite{hutzler2012buffer}, resonant optical driving of state-selective chemical reactions~\cite{jadbabaie2020enhanced}, and high-sensitivity low-background detection methods, we create and study cold and low-velocity ($<$ 30 m/s) samples.
 These species have structures amenable to laser cooling and optical trapping for long coherence times and high-fidelity quantum state control and readout~\cite{fitch2021laser,Augenbraun2023PolyLCReview,Isaev2013RaF,Kudashov2014,Isaev2017RaOH,zhang2023intensity}.
-The polyatomic species furthermore feature a parity doublet structure which enables advanced protocols for precision measurement~\cite{Hutzler2020PolyReview,kozyryev2017precision,takahashi2023engineering,anderegg2023quantum} and quantum information~\cite{Yu2019PolyQIS}.
-This work makes these tools\textemdash as well as others shared by non-radioactive species\textemdash available in the areas of BSM searches~\cite{DeMille2024QSReview,Chupp2019Review,Safronova2018Review} and quantum information applications~\cite{Cornish2024Review,Langen2024Review}.
+The polyatomic species furthermore feature near-degenerate states of opposite parity which enable advanced protocols for precision measurement~\cite{Hutzler2020PolyReview,kozyryev2017precision,takahashi2023engineering,anderegg2023quantum} and quantum information~\cite{Yu2019PolyQIS}.
+This work illustrates a pathway for applying precision molecular science tools -- particularly in the areas of BSM searches~\cite{DeMille2024QSReview,Chupp2019Review,Safronova2018Review} and quantum information~\cite{Cornish2024Review,Langen2024Review} -- to short-lived, radioactive systems.
 More generally, the availability of radioactive molecules for tabletop experiments in a university (or larger) setting enables wide-ranging applications in fundamental physics~\cite{RadMolWhitepaper2024}.